joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/02/18/science/dickson-despommier-dead.html

 **Can This Fish Make You Cry?**\
-`An eerie looking creature from the ocean’s depths has become an unwitting inspiration for extreme emotions.`\
+`An eerie looking creature from the ocean’s depths has become an unwitting inspiration for intense emotions.`\
 https://nytimes.com/2025/02/18/style/anglerfish-tiktok-reactions.html

 **Anne Marie Hochhalter, Paralyzed in Columbine Shooting, Dies at 43**\